-The directors can offer ordinary shareholders (excluding any shareholder holding shares as treasury shares) the right to choose to receive extra ordinary shares, which are credited as fully paid up, instead of some or all of their cash dividend.
-Before they can do this, shareholders must have passed an ordinary resolution authorising the directors to make this offer.
+The board can offer ordinary shareholders (excluding any shareholder holding shares as treasury shares) the right to choose to receive extra ordinary shares, which are credited as fully paid up, instead of some or all of their cash dividend.
+Before the board can do this, shareholders must have passed an ordinary resolution authorising the board to make this offer.

 - (i) The ordinary resolution can apply to some or all of a particular dividend or dividends.
 Or it can apply to some or all of the dividends which may be declared or paid in a specified period.
-The specified period must not end later than the fifth anniversary of the date on which the ordinary resolution is passed. - (ii) The directors can also offer shareholders the right to request new shares instead of cash for all future dividends (if a share alternative is available), until they tell or are treated as telling the company that they no longer wish to receive new shares. - (iii) A shareholder will be entitled to A shares or B shares (as appropriate) whose total "relevant value" is as near as possible to the cash dividend he would have received (disregarding any tax credit), but not more than it.
-The relevant value of a share is the average value of the A shares or B shares (as applicable) for five consecutive dealing days selected by the directors starting on or after the day when the shares are first quoted "ex dividend".
-This average value is worked out from the market value of the A shares or B shares (as applicable) for the relevant dealing days. - (iv) The ordinary resolution can require that the relevant value is worked out in some different way.
-A certificate or report by the auditors stating the relevant value of a share for any dividend will be conclusive evidence of that value. - (v) After the directors have decided how many new shares ordinary shareholders will be entitled to, they can notify them in writing of their right to opt for new shares.
+The specified period must not end later than the fifth anniversary of the date on which the ordinary resolution is passed. - (ii) The board can also offer shareholders the right to request new shares instead of cash for all future dividends (if a share alternative is available), until they tell or are treated as telling the company that they no longer wish to receive new shares. - (iii) A shareholder will be entitled to A shares or B shares (as appropriate) whose total "relevant value" is as near as possible to the cash dividend he would have received (disregarding any tax credit), but not more than it.
+The relevant value of a share is the average value of the A shares or B shares (as applicable) for five consecutive dealing days selected by the board starting on or after the day when the shares are first quoted "ex-dividend".
+This average value is worked out from the market value of the A shares or B shares (as applicable) for the relevant dealing days.

+- (iv) The ordinary resolution can require that the relevant value is worked out in some different way.
+A certificate or report by the auditors stating the relevant value of a share for any dividend will be conclusive evidence of that value. - (v) After the board has decided how many new shares ordinary shareholders will be entitled to, it can notify them in writing of their right to opt for new shares.
 This notice should also say how, where and when shareholders must notify the company if they wish to receive new shares.
 Where shareholders have opted to receive new shares in place of all future dividends, if new shares are available, the company will not need to notify them of a right to opt for new shares.
 No shareholders will receive a fraction of a share.
-The directors can decide how to deal with any fractions left over.
-For example, they can decide that the benefit of these fractions belongs to the company or that fractions are ignored or deal with fractions in some other way. - (vi) If a notice informing any shareholders of their right to opt for new shares is accidentally not sent or is not received, the offer will not be invalid as a result nor give rise to any claim, suit or action.
+The board can decide how to deal with any fractions left over.
+For example, it can decide that the benefit of these fractions belongs to the company or that fractions are ignored or deal with fractions in some other way. - (vi) If a notice informing any shareholders of their right to opt for new shares is accidentally not sent or supplied or is not received (even if the company becomes aware of such failure to send or supply or non-receipt), the offer will not be invalid as a result nor give rise to any claim, suit or action. - (vii) The board can exclude or restrict the right to opt for new shares or make any other arrangements where it decides that this is necessary or convenient to deal with any of the following legal or practical problems: - (a) problems relating to laws of any territory; or - (b) problems relating to the requirements of any recognised regulatory body or stock exchange in any territory, or where the board believes that for any other reason the right should not be given.